 The movie and gaming industries have long been rivals in terms of popularity and revenue.
 While the movie industry has a much longer history, video games have become increasingly popular, surpassing it in terms of revenue.
 The gaming industry is also seeing more success in terms of branding, with more titles offering branded avatar experiences.
 But, the question remains – can video games compete with the big boys?
-What will happen when gamers turn their video game experience into a full-blown movie franchise?
+What will happen when gamers turn their video game experience into a full-blown movie powerful idea?

 The video game industry has grown exponentially over the last decade, fueled by the growing popularity of eSports and free-to-play games.
 Increasingly complex games cost hundreds of millions of dollars, putting them in the league of movies and music.
 The video game industry is also expanding rapidly, with more gamers than the movie and music industries combined.
 In North America, video game revenue has now surpassed that of the movie and music industries combined.